 Asset Protection Planning in Colorado | Boulder Asset Protection Lawyer

 As a Boulder asset protection attorney, James Newell routinely helps clients with asset protection planning.
 Asset protection planning can be defined as a method of the arranging ownership, control and management of a one’s asset’s in a manner designed to reduce the risk of litigation, to maximize privacy, and to reduce the ability of creditors to seize the value of those assets.
-There are a variety of tools in an assets protection planning attorneys’ toolkit to achieve the foregoing objectives, and the weight given to each objective by each client will help give shape and life to the process, which is tailored to the needs of the client.
+There are a variety of tools in an asset protection planning attorneys’ toolkit to achieve the foregoing objectives, and the weight given to each objective by each client will help give shape and life to the process, which is tailored to the needs of the client.

 Generally speaking, the asset protection planning process should be combined with estate planning, as the more seamless the estate and asset protection plan, and the longer it is in place, the more likely it will stand up to any attempted legal attacks.
 Similar to buying a life insurance policy, asset protection planning is something that you’ll want to do well in advance of any knowledge of any creditors who pose a threat to your assets.
 If you’re thinking about asset protection planning after being sued or a claim likely to lead to a suit has arisen then, unfortunately, it’s almost certainly too late to successfully conduct asset protection planning to avoid the potential “claw back” function of the states’ fraudulent transfers/voidable transactions statutory frameworks for the claim at issue.